he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Human.md

 ## Physical Description

 Humans' physical characteristics are as varied as the world's climes.
 Humans have a wide variety of skin and hair colors, body types, and facial features.
 Generally speaking, their skin has a darker hue the closer to the equator they or their ancestors lived.
  Humans reach physical adulthood around the age of 15, though mental maturity occurs a few years later.
 A typical human can live to be around 90 years old.
 Humans often intermarry with people of other ancestries, giving rise to children who bear the traits of both parents.
-The most notable half-humans are [[Half-Elf]] and [[Half-Orc]].
+The most notable half-humans are [[DATABASE/ancestry/Half-Elf|half-elves]] and [[DATABASE/ancestry/Half-Orc|half-orcs]].

 ## Society

 Human variety also manifests in terms of their governments, attitudes, and social norms.
-Though the oldest of human cultures can trace their shared histories thousands of years into the past, when compared to the societies of the [[Elf]] or [[Dwarf]], human civilizations seem in a state of constant flux as empires fragment and new kingdoms subsume the old.
+Though the oldest of human cultures can trace their shared histories thousands of years into the past, when compared to the societies of the [[DATABASE/ancestry/Elf|elves]] or [[DATABASE/ancestry/Dwarf|dwarves]], human civilizations seem in a state of constant flux as empires fragment and new kingdoms subsume the old.

 ## Alignment and Religion